Independence of New Zealand: Dominion status

 Zealandia rejecting Australian Constitution in 1900.

 In 1901, New Zealand did not ratify the Australian Constitution, and did not partake in the Federation of Australia.
 Prime Minister Joseph Ward determined that New Zealand should become a dominion, and parliament passed a resolution to that effect.
 On 26 September 1907 the United Kingdom granted New Zealand (along with Newfoundland, which later became a part of Canada) "Dominion" status within the British Empire.
 New Zealand became known as the Dominion of New Zealand.
 The date was declared Dominion Day, but never reached any popularity as a day of independence.

 Despite this new status, there was some apprehension in 1919 when Prime Minister Bill Massey signed the Treaty of Versailles, which indicated that New Zealand had a degree of control over its foreign affairs.
 Massey, himself a fervent imperialist, did not view it as a symbolic act.

 The Balfour Declaration of 1926 declared that the British Dominions were equal, which had the effect of granting New Zealand control over its own foreign policy and military.
-The legislation required to effect this change, the Statute of Westminster 1931, was not adopted by New Zealand until 16 years later.
+The legislation required to effect this change, the Statute of Westminster 1931, was not adopted by New Zealand until 1947.
 By 1939, the governor-general ceased to be Britain's High Commissioner to New Zealand; instead, an independent officer was appointed.